jd-fillmore/infused/posts/how-can-online-marketing-become-so-powerful.md

 <h2>So.. how can online marketing become so powerful?</h2>

-We'll show you a few different ways as to how <a href="https://en.wikipedia.org/wiki/Digital_marketing" target="_blank" rel="noopener noreferrer">online marketing</a> has become so powerful.
+We'll show you a few different ways as to how <a href="https://en.wikipedia.org/wiki/Digital_marketing" target="_blank" rel="noreferrer" rel="noopener noreferrer">online marketing</a> has become so powerful.

 <h2>Everyone Is Online; AKA, Your Customers</h2>